 As a freelancer, it’s an ongoing journey of opportunity seeking.

-7. Ensure You Are Offering Something Of Valuable
+7. Ensure You Are Offering Something Of Value

 What service will you offer to your clientele that is of value?
 How can you better their business?

-This is a question, as a freelancer, you’re likely to be asked when pitching.
+As a freelancer, you’re likely to be asked this question when pitching.
 Make sure that the service you offer adds value to your client.
 It has to make sense for them to take you on.

 8. Research Your Clientele

-In order to know how to market your services, you’ll need to research your audience.
+To market your services effectively, you’ll need to research your audience.
 What are their interests?
 What are their pain points?

 Without understanding your audience, you’ll probably struggle with knowing how to tailor your pitch to them specifically.